StanfordBioinformatics/AnnotationHive/README.md

  ```
  java -Xbootclasspath/p:alpn-boot.jar -cp target/cba-v1-jar-with-dependencies.jar com.google.cloud.genomics.cba.StartAnnotationEngine UploadFile --username=<YOUR_Google_Cloud_Registered_Email> --bucketName=<Your_Google_Cloud_Bucket_Name> --localFilenameAddr=Samples/NA12877-chr17.vcf --cloudObjectName=NA12877-chr17.vcf
 ```
+* Note: After submitting commands to import VCF and annotation files, make sure to record the "id" value corresponding to each variant or annotation set.
+These will be needed to submit the "Annotate Variants" job(s) and are not easily gotten, otherwise.
+If you do need to find them see the following search resources: https://cloud.google.com/genomics/v1beta2/reference/annotationSets/search, https://cloud.google.com/genomics/v1beta2/reference/variantsets/search.

 * Import your VCF files into Google Genomics
  ```